thinkful-ei-jaguar/Blade-bookmarks-app/README.md

 This is Blade's solo bookmark app project.

+It allows a user to create bookmarks with links to websites.
+The bookmarks have a title, url, rating, and description that are provided by the user.

 1.)
 I can add bookmarks to my bookmark list.
 Bookmarks contain:

   a.) title